MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * There is a new Animation analyzer to look at animators that update even when culled.
 * We added Mesh Uploader integration!
 Now some analyzers will run before every upload.
 Note: analyzers which require PlayMode are not run.

+#### 23.11 Hotfix

+Added support for uploading asset bundles to M365.

+* Previously uploaded asset bundles are not accessible by new versions of the Environment.
+Ensure all required platforms are built and uploaded together to avoid any issues when entering events.
+* Thumbnails are now mandatory with each upload.
+* The button to directly open a test space after uploading an environment is not available with M365.
+* The Azure service can still be used with the **Environments (Azure)** menu item until it is deprecated.